Forgiveness can be called one of the

 People think forgiving turns them into a door mat.
 Especially men, find it difficult to forgive because they believe to forgive is a sign of weakness and to fight back is a sign of strength.
 The truth is forgiveness is the doorway to God’s power and healing.

-3. Forgiveness means wearing the offender’s shoes
+3. Forgiveness means wearing the Culprit’s Shoes

 We all make mistakes.
 All of us are sinners saved by grace.
 Thus Forgiveness is setting the prisoner free and realizing the prisoner can sometimes be me, (Matthew 18:34).

-4. It’s a way of life
+4. Forgiveness is a way of life

 The film industry imposes the idea that forgiveness is just for catastrophic events.
 It is not so.
 Forgiveness is a way of life, (Ephesians 4:32).